SAP/ui5-webcomponents-ngx/README.md

 ## Requirements and Setup

 * Angular 15 or higher.
-Other versions might work, but are not tested.
+Other versions will not work, because of the standalone components API.

 ### Installation